Crafting Immersive Product Experiences Through Behavioural Economics

 My Role

-✦ I led the multi-disciplinary design team, where I was actively involved in the user research and creative & strategic design direction,
+✦ I led the multi-disciplinary design team, where I was actively involved in the user research and strategic & experience design direction,

 ✦ Owned problem framing with Product,